Rythe-Interactive/Legion-Engine/README.md

 The engine is by default build using Visual Studio 19 using the Clang++ compiler and C++17.
 For linux we don't provide any default IDE support.
 However, you can still compile the engine using Clang++.
 ### Install
 You can either build the engine yourself using Premake5 or the already provided Visual Studio 19 solution.
-As of now Legion does not support compilation to DLL.
+As of now Rythe does not support compilation to DLL.
 Copy the include folder to your project and link the libraries you compiled.
 ### Setup
-Legion already defines the C++ entry point in it's own source code.
+Rythe already defines the C++ entry point in it's own source code.
 So in order to start making a program define ``LEGION_ENTRY`` and include any of modules main include files.
 eg:
 ```cpp
 #define LEGION_ENTRY
 #include <core/core.hpp>
 ```
-Since the entry point is already defined you need to define a different function to start working with Legion.
-Legion will already start itself, but it won't have any modules attached.
+Since the entry point is already defined you need to define a different function to start working with Rythe.
+Rythe will already start itself, but it won't have any modules attached.
 In order to attach modules you need to define the ``reportModules`` function like so:
 ```cpp
 #include "mymodule.hpp"
 using namespace legion;